FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_plots.md

 (plots_top_link)=
-# Setting Up Plots in Protocols
+# How to Create Plots for Protocols
-You can display live-plots in the measurement protocols to have a better understanding of what is going on during the measurement.
+You can display live-plots in the measurement protocols to see what is happening during the measurement.
 ## 1. Configure Plots
-To configure the plots  click `Define Plots / Fits`.
-Here we bill be doing this for the for-loop measurement protocol created [in the Tutorial](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.html#13-sweeping-using-a-for-loop-step).
+To configure the plots  click `Define Plots / Fits` in the protocol window.
+Here we bill be doing this for the `For Loop` measurement protocol created [in the Tutorial](https://fau-lap.github.io/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.html#13-sweeping-using-a-for-loop-step).

 Add a new plot by clicking the &#10133; symbol and choosing a plot type.